WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Menus/ReadMe.txt

 If pointing to a menu list within the same document, only the ID attribute should be included here.
 • data-internal : The ID attribute of the container element for all menu lists within the same document.
 If data-src is set to an external source, data-internal should be blank or not included.
-• data-role : The role name that is conveyed to screen reader users at the beginning and end of each menu section.
-"Menu" is set by default if no value is specified.
-• data-starttext : The role state that is conveyed to screen reader users at the beginning of each menu section.
-"Start" is set by default if no value is specified.
-• data-endtext : The role state that is conveyed to screen reader users at the end of each menu section.
-"End" is set by default if no value is specified.
-• data-openstate : The open state text that is conveyed to screen reader users within the triggering link when open.
-"Open" is set by default if no value is specified.
 • data-containerclass : The class name that will be added dynamically to the surrounding Div tag for each menu group when rendered. "menu" is set by default if no value is specified.
 • data-menutag : The tag name for the container element that contains all menu item tags.
 All menu item tags must be contained within this container element,